630.231.9010

 •

-Composition in any photo is important– Does your eye automatically go to an
+Composition in any photo is important– Does your eye automatically go to an important part

-important part of the subject?
-Are there any distractions in the photo that take
+of the subject?
+Are there any distractions in the photo that take away from the overall

 •

 Lighting– To achieve good composition, you need good lighting.
-Macro lighting is
+Macro lighting is trickier

-will make the subject more interesting.
+subject more interesting.

 •

-Sharpness or creative use of narrow focus– The technique of photo stacking can
+Sharpness or creative use of narrow focus– The technique of photo stacking can bring the

-bring the entire subject into sharp focus.
-But sometimes selective use of focus
+entire subject into sharp focus.
+But sometimes selective use of focus can draw attention to

-can draw attention to important details in the photo.
+important details in the photo.

 •